Multisample KIT Creator. Now you can import large KONTAKT instruments or other sample libraries.

 The generator will try to fill missing notes.
 E.g. if you have samples for D#4 and F4 but you are missing E4, then the generator will take the sample from D#4 and pitch it up 1 semitone, so you get a seamless kit.

-Another example of the Korg M1 sounds converted to deluge kits.
+Heres an example of Korg M1 samples converted to deluge kits with this generator.